-When many people think of police dogs, they may immediately think of a German Shepherd.…
+When many people think of police dog breeds, they may immediately think of a German…

 Service dogs are woven through history for thousands of years, from herding sheep on a farm to accompanying their owner to their grave in ancient Egypt.
 Humans needing dogs isn’t anything new, nor is the fact that people have relied on them for comfort and companionship, probably longer than they have needed us.
 There is a long history of dogs being used as service animals, and as the years go on, and we learn more about these incredible creatures, they are being utilized for more reasons.
 What exactly does a service dog do, and how are they chosen for the job?

 The definition of a service dog is “a dog that has been trained to assist a person who has a disability.”
 Service dogs are trained to perform specific tasks, usually designated to suit one person who has difficulty functioning and completing those tasks.